 - Aim to make it 2 pages if possible.
 If you have had a long and involved career then it may be longer or indeed if you are just starting out, a one page summary will be sufficient.

 - Different industries may lend themselves to more creative styles – the legal profession does not.
 No unusual fonts or colours.

 - Make sure your CV is free of spelling mistakes / typing errors.
 Ask a friend to proofread it.

 - Your name, address, contact numbers and email.
 Make sure your details are up to date, easy to spot and not hidden away.

 - There is no need to include National Insurance / passport details or date of birth

 - If you are relocating, make reference to your new location even if you don’t have a new address.

 - This should contain your academic qualifications in reverse chronological order and any professional qualifications and memberships.
 If you are in the process of studying, include these with the expected date of completion.

 - Chronological order, with your current job first.
 Give a brief explanation of your duties, using bullet points if possible.
 Do not use abbreviations or acronyms unless very common within the industry.

 - If you are involved in any extra duties, for example member of the social committee, include that as well.

-- If you are at the early stages of your career, don’t discount part time / vacation work.
+- If you are at the early stages of your career, don’t discount part time or temporary work.
 This demonstrates work experience, and will often have transferrable skills that will translate to the role you are applying for.